5DPixel/MicroCVM-rs/README.md

 # MicroCVM

-**MicroCVM** is a lightweight virtual machine written in C, featuring its own virtual CPU, memory and instruction set.
+**MicroCVM** is a lightweight virtual machine written in Rust, featuring its own virtual CPU, memory and instruction set.
+The original project was written in C, hence the name **MicroCVM**.

 # Building